walker-reynolds/uns_workshop/README.md

 ---

-### Step 1: Basic MQTT Setup
+## Step 1: Basic MQTT Setup

-In this step, students will:
+In this step, we set up a basic MQTT client using Python and `paho-mqtt`.
+The student will:

-- Set up an MQTT client in Python.
-- Create descriptive, functional, and informative namespaces.
+- Create and publish three types of namespaces:
+  - **Descriptive Namespace**: Collects system, user, and location information.
+  - **Functional Namespace**: Contains user-defined data, such as process status and a timestamp.
+  - **Informative Namespace**: Holds general system information such as status messages and uptime.

+- Connect to the MQTT broker using the provided credentials.
-- Publish these namespaces to an MQTT broker.
+- Publish the descriptive, functional, and informative namespaces to the student's unique MQTT topic.
+- Subscribe and listen for any incoming messages on the specified topic.

+**Key Features:**
+- Generates and publishes information about the user's system and custom data to a topic structure based on `uns/{country_code}/{state_code}/{city}/{initials}`.
+- Subscribes to the topic and processes any incoming messages.

+**MQTT Topic Structure:**
+The student will publish to a unique root topic:
+example: uns/usa/tx/dallas/wdr

+Namespaces will be published under subtopics like: uns/usa/tx/dallas/wdr/descriptive uns/usa/tx/dallas/wdr/functional uns/usa/tx/dallas/wdr/informative

 ---